candzon/kasir-warteg/README.md

 - Login
 - MDI (Multiple Document Interface)
 - Fullscreen mode
+- CRUD (Create, Update, Delete)
+- a combo box selects an item in the database.
-- Auto SUM
+- Auto SUM dealings
 - Refresh Data Grid View
-- Lock TextBox if Form's load
+- Lock the textbox if the form loads.

 ## Installation